 Research2025.10.23

-Dr. Genta Ochi's research group is conducting research combining heart rate variability and hair hormones (cortisol and oxytocin) as biomarkers to assess chronic stress and mental health in athletes.
-We have recently published our research findings as a preprint.
+A research group led by Lecturer Genta Ochi is conducting research combining heart rate variability and hair hormones (cortisol and oxytocin) as biomarkers for assessing chronic stress and mental health in athletes.
+We have now published these research findings as a preprint.

 Research Overview

-In this study, we continuously measured waking heart rate variability and hair hormone concentrations in an elite female long-distance runner over an extended period to examine how these measures relate to mental health status and performance.
+In this study, we continuously measured morning heart rate variability and hair hormone concentrations in elite female long-distance runners over an extended period, examining how these relate to mental and physical states and performance.

-Combining heart rate variability and hair hormone assessments may provide complementary information across different timescales, and is expected to contribute to the development of conditioning indicators useful for managing athletes' mental health and performance.
+By combining heart rate variability and hair hormone assessment, it may be possible to obtain complementary information across different timescales, which is expected to contribute to the development of conditioning indicators useful for athlete mental health and performance management.

 DOI: https://doi.org/10.21203/rs.3.rs-7872377/v1